 Thigmotropism: Response to touch

-The growth movement regulated by temperature is known as thigmotropism.
-The peduncles of Anemone nemerosa grows in response to the heat imparted by the sun.
-The grapevine needs support to which the tendril winds.
-If the tendril does not respond to the support, the grapevine will not grow.
+The growth movement regulated by temperature is known as thermotropism.
+The peduncles of Anemone nemerosa grow in response to the heat imparted by the sun.

 These movements are non-directional responses to the stimuli.
 These movements are independent of the direction of the stimulus.
 These movements can be due to changes in turgor or growth.
-For eg., the response of the touch-me-not (Mimosa pudica) plant to touch.
+E.g. the response of the touch-me-not (Mimosa pudica) plant to touch.
 However, this is not a growth phenomenon.

-Thus, we see that the tropic movements are growth dependent while the nastic movements are non-directional and may or may not be growth-dependent.
+Thus, we see that the tropic movements are directional and growth-dependent while the nastic movements are non-directional and may or may not be growth-dependent.

-To learn more about Movement Due to Growth in Plants, or other related topics, please visit BYJU’s.
+To learn more about types of nastic and tropic movements in plants or other related topics, please visit BYJU’S.